European Culture Route Fortified Monuments - FORTE CULTURA®

 From 1 October to 31 October: Daily guided tours at 2 and 4 pm in French and at 1.30 and 3.30 pm in German.

-From 1 November to 31 December: Guided tours on Saturdays and Sundays at 2.30 pm in French and English.
+From 1 November to 31 December: Guided tours on Saturdays and Sundays at 2.30 pm in French and German.

 The guided tours last about 2 hours.
 The 1.5 km walk takes you through two floors.
 Due to the constant temperature of 13°, warm clothing is required even in summer.